Investor Education Package for Rule 506(c) Offerings

 SEC - The U.S. Securities and Exchange Commission.
 The website: www.sec.gov.

-Think of us (and every other Investment Platform) as a marketplace, or a shopping mall, bringing together companies and investors.
+Think of us as a marketplace, or a shopping mall, bringing together companies and investors.
 When you invest, you are not investing in us or in any entity affiliated with us.
 You are investing in a third-party business that has chosen to raise money using our marketplace.

 What We Do

-- Select which Issuers to list on our platform, by among other things:
+- Select which Issuers to list on our Platform

-- Provide you with educational materials to help you assess the risks of investing (e.g., this document)
+- Provide educational materials to help you assess the risks of investing (e.g., this document)

 What We Don't Do